N

 Nova Scotia duck tolling retrievers almost went extinct in the 20th century.

-The Nova Scotia Duck Tolling Retriever was first developed in the early part of the 19th century in Little River Harbor in Yarmouth County Nova Scotia, Canada.
+The Nova Scotia Duck Tolling Retriever was first developed in the early part of the 19th century in Little River Harbor in Yarmouth County, Nova Scotia, Canada.
 While there are no breeding records of this dog’s early history or who began to breed it, it is believed that they were farmers and fishermen.
 They also go by the name of Toller Dog and Little River Duck Dog.
-This retriever was almost extinct in the 20th century due to a dwindling stock and more of an interest in using the dogs as hunters and not breeders.
-In 1973, the Nova Scotia Duck Trolling Club was formed by Sue Van Sloun in an effort to save the breed.
-Not only did the club help this dog make a comeback but in 2003, the breed was officially recognized by the AKC.
+This retriever was almost extinct in the 20th century due to a dwindling stock and more interest in using the dogs as hunters and not breeders.
+In the late 1970s, the Nova Scotia Duck Tolling Retriever Club (USA) was formed by Sue Van Sloun and other fanciers in an effort to save the breed.
+Not only did the club help this dog make a comeback, but in 2003, the breed was officially recognized by the AKC.

 3 Pros And Cons Of Owning A Nova Scotia Duck Tolling Retriever